 The auditing fee can be waived in some exceptions.
 This is the case if paying the fee would lead to social hardship, that is unreasonable financial strain.
 This occurs if an individual has a very low income or is unemployed and no other financial support or means are available.
 Individuals who would like to have the fee waived must submit a request to the Registrar's Office and bring the corresponding documentation.
 The deadline for application is the last day of the relevant registration period.

 Registering for Studies for Senior Citizens

-Transfer the auditing fee for studies for senior citizens in the amount of 100 euros.
-First time applicants are asked to use the current transfer slip in the course guide or to enter SEN.STUDIUM SOSE 2019 under "Verwendungszweck."
+Transfer the auditing fee for studies for senior citizens in the amount of 100 euros (only possible from March 22, 2021).
+First-time applicants are asked to use the current transfer slip in the course guide or to enter SEN.STUDIUM SoSe 2021 under "Verwendungszweck."
 In order to make sure your fee is credited to you, please include your first and last name.

 For future transfers, please following the instructions below:

 If you have previously been a participant in studies for senior citizens, you only need to provide only your auditor number and 21S for the 20021 summer semester under "Verwendungszweck."
 Please do not add anything else.